sbw-neue-medien/uek5-virtual-lab/README.md

 * one or more clients

 ## LAN
-A private LAN switch is used to prevent network troubles with the host.
-The WAN is connected to the Default Switch wich will forward to the uplink.
+A private LAN switch (uek5witch) is used to prevent network troubles with the host.
+The WAN is connected to the ''Default Switch'' wich will forward to the uplink.

 ## Router
-As router a Mikrotik CHR (Cloud Hoster Router) can be used: https://mikrotik.com/download#chr The VM is connect to the two switches and normally should find out on which to configure WAN (the only one with a DHCP).
+As router a Mikrotik CHR (Cloud Hoster Router) is used: https://mikrotik.com/download#chr The VM is connect to the two switches and normally should find out on which to configure WAN (the one with a DHCP-server).
+The Router can be configured with the cli but we will use the WinBox interface.

 ## Server
 The Windows Server images (vhd) can be downloaded from https://www.microsoft.com/en-us/evalcenter/ Make sure to get the preinstalled VHD image; installation.
 Ths script will build vhdx with the VHD as source